espaces-marx/ai-radicals/guide_en.md

 - **Projects:** : Organize and group your conversations, documents, and resources by theme or goal for structured and collaborative follow-up.

-*For example, you can create a dedicated space for preparing a campaign against student precarity, centralizing all leaflets, meeting minutes, useful links, and exchanges with collective members.*
+*For example, you can create a dedicated space for preparing a campaign against student poverty, centralizing all leaflets, meeting minutes, useful links, and exchanges with collective members.*

 - **Agents** : Easily design specialized assistants for specific tasks[^5] (research, analysis, writing).